Causal Consistency for Reversible Multiparty Protocols: Concluding Remarks

-\paragraph{Extensions and Future Work} As already mentioned, our framework does not include name passing, which is known to be representable, in a fully abstract way, using name abstractions~\cite{KPY2016}.
-Primitive support for name passing is not difficult, but would entail notational burden.
-We do not foresee difficulties to strengthen Theorem~\ref{t:corrgc} to cover global types with higher-order values.
-Such an extension would entail replacing $\ladeq{P}{T}{x}$ with a type system for multiparty, higher-order sessions, which could be obtained by adapting known type systems for binary, higher-order sessions~\cite{tlca07,KPY2016}.
-These extensions (name passing, typability) would allow us to relate our framework with known typed frameworks for monitored networks (without reversibility) based on multiparty sessions~\cite{DBLP:journals/tcs/BocchiCDHY17}.
+As already mentioned, our framework does not include name passing, which is known to be representable, in a fully abstract way, using name abstractions~\cite{KPY2016}.
+Primitive support for name passing is not difficult, but would come at the cost of additional notational burden.
+An extension with name passing would allow us to relate our framework with known typed frameworks for monitored networks (without reversibility) based on multiparty sessions~\cite{DBLP:journals/tcs/BocchiCDHY17}.

-In future work, we plan to extend our framework with so-called \emph{reversibility modes}~\cite{MezzinaP17}, which implement \emph{controlled reversibility} by specifying how many times a particular protocol step can be reversed---zero, one, or infinite times.
-(Currently all actions can be reversed infinite times.)
+In future work, we plan to extend our framework with {reversibility modes}~\cite{MezzinaP17}, which implement \emph{controlled reversibility} \cite{LaneseMSS11} by specifying how many times a particular protocol step can be reversed---zero (e.g., it is an atomic action), one, or infinite times.
+(Currently, all actions can be reversed infinite times.)
 In a related vein, we plan to explore variants of our model in which certain protocol branches are ``forgotten'' after they have been reversed; this modification is delicate, because it would weaken the notion of causal consistency.